CAP: Evaluation of Persuasive and Creative Image Generation: Experimental Setup

-\textbf{T2I Models.} Since prompts generated by LLMs ($D_{LLM}$) are often longer and more detailed, the effectiveness of the text tokenizer in the T2I model influences performance when using $D_{LLM}$.
-After evaluating various T2I models, we selected AuraFlow-2 \cite{AuraFlow} for both $I_{LLM}$ and $I_{AR}$ due to its ability to handle long prompts effectively, and SDXL \cite{sdxl} was additionally chosen for $I_{AR}$ generation (but performed poorly with $I_{LLM}$ due to its text tokenizer).
+\textbf{T2I Models.} Since prompts generated by LLMs ($\mathcal{E}_{LLM}$) are often longer and more detailed, the effectiveness of the text tokenizer in the T2I model influences performance.
+After evaluating various T2I models, we selected AuraFlow-v0.2 (AuraFlow) \cite{AuraFlow} and Flux-v1-dev (Flux) \cite{Flux} for both $I_{LLM}$ (our proposed expansion method) and $I_{AR}$ (directly inputting action-reason to T2I) due to its ability to handle long prompts effectively. sdxl-flash (SDXL) \cite{sdxl} was additionally chosen for $I_{AR}$ generation (but performed poorly with $I_{LLM}$ due to its text tokenizer).

-\textbf{Human Annotation.} To assess the accuracy of our proposed metrics, we selected 36 pairs of generated images (72 total) and six pairs of real images.
-Each pair of generated images includes one $I_{AR}$ and one $I_{LLM}$ image, in random order.
-Each pair was evaluated by 2 annotators, who were asked to rank the images based on the following criteria: (1) Alignment with action ($A_m$) and reason ($R_m$), (2) Persuasiveness, (3) Creativity, (4) Targeting of the correct audience, (5) Targeting correct appeal category, (6) Effective conversion of features into customer benefits, (7) Originality, (7) Imagination, (8) Elaboration, and (9) Synthesis.
-For 12 image pairs, we utilized Amazon Mechanical Turk, with two annotators for each pair.
-For the remaining 24 pairs of generated images and 6 pairs of real images, we invited 10 participants at our institution to complete Google forms, each evaluating six different pairs of images.
+\textbf{Human Annotation.} To assess the accuracy of our proposed metrics, we selected 60 pairs of generated images (120 total) and six pairs of real images.
+Each pair of generated images includes one $I_{AR}$ and one $I_{LLM}$ image (created with LLM expansion of the AR message), in random order.
+Each pair was evaluated by 2 annotators (56 unique annotators overall) asked to rank the images based on these criteria: (1) Alignment with action ($A_m$) and reason ($R_m$), (2) Persuasiveness, (3) Creativity, (4) Targeting of the correct audience, (5) Targeting correct appeal category, (6) Effective conversion of features into customer benefits, (7) Originality, (7) Imagination, (8) Elaboration, and (9) Synthesis.
+The annotation interface is included in the supplementary file.
 We report Krippendorff’s Alpha \cite{krippendorff2011computing} to measure agreement between annotators and different metrics.
-To evaluate alignment agreement with the CITE score, we identify the image most frequently selected by annotators on alignment questions (alignment with $A_m$ and $R_m$) as each annotator’s chosen image.
+To evaluate agreement with AIM, we identify the image most frequently selected by annotators, across questions on this pair about alignment with the multiple $A_m$ and $R_m$.
 For creativity, we report the agreement between the ranking of images based on $C_{obj}$ and the annotators' creativity rankings.
-For persuasiveness, we first assess the agreement between the ranking of the images based on the PA score and the annotators' most frequently chosen image for persuasiveness across the multiple $AR_m$ statements used as prompts.
-We also analyze agreement across each question category used in calculating the PA score.
+For persuasiveness, we assess the agreement between the ranking based on $P_{comp+AIM}$ and the annotators' most frequently chosen image.
+We also analyze agreement across each component used to calculate persuasiveness.